Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment1/README.md

 1. Start a simple Python-based web server in namespace red using the command `python3 -m http.server`.
 This server will serve all files from the current working directory via HTTP.
 2. Use cURL from namespace blue to request a file from the web server running namespace red.
-3. Use tshark in namespace red to record (only) to record all traffic to a file `trace.pcap`
+3. Use tshark in namespace red to record (only) to record all traffic to a file `trace.pcap`.
 4. Use tshark to display only TCP SYN requests from the file.
+Add an excerpt from the output to the solution.
-4. Use tshark to display only the HTTP traffic from the file.
+5. Use tshark to display only the HTTP traffic from the file.
+Add an excerpt from the output to the solution.

 ## Task 5: Socket programming